 Isolator Authority (Planner) shall develop an Isolation Plan using the guidance provided in Appendix 3.3 "Isolation Planning and Reinstatement" and the Isolation Certificate.
 When the Isolation Plan does not meet the requirements defined in the "Isolation Design Matrix" contained in Appendix 3.3, it will be considered a non-standard isolation:

 - Where a non-standard isolation is required, alternative controls must be identified through a formal risk assessment approved by the UWA (e.g., local "person in charge").
-The risk assessment should include, as a minimum, representation from Operations, Engineering (technical competency in the system to be isolated and the type of Isolation to be implemented), HSE and, where appropriate, support from the affected OEM/vendor. - Where an acceptable means of isolation cannot be identified through the formal risk assessment, the job must be postponed until a plant shutdown, or equivalent, when the risk can be effectively managed. - Where a locked open/locked closed (LO/LC) valve is required to form part of an Isolation, the designation of the isolation point as a LO/LC or car-seal open/car-seal closed (CSO/CSC) point and the states (initially found and isolated) shall be included on the Isolation Certificate.
+The representation from Operations, Engineering (technical competency in the system to be isolated and the type of Isolation to be implemented), HSE and, where appropriate, support to be isolated and the type of Isolation to be implemented). - Where an acceptable means of isolation cannot be identified through the formal risk assessment, the job must be postponed until a plant shutdown, or equivalent, when the risk c - Where a locked open/locked closed (LO/LC) valve is required to form part of an Isolation, the designation of the isolation point as a LO/LC or car-seal open/car-seal closed (CSO/ shall be included on the Isolation Certificate.
 The LO/LC Valve Register will remain an identification of the appropriate operational locked state.
-The de-isolation process shall ensure that the LO/LC or CSO/CSC valve is returned to the state found, verified as correct in the LO/LC register and original tagging replaced.
+The de-isolation process shall en the state found, verified as correct in the LO/LC register and original tagging replaced.